-Swastika scrawlings unnerve three cities
+Swastika scrawlings unnerve three US cities

 Story highlights

-- Chicago Police say synagogue vandalized, window smashed
+- Chicago Police say a synagogue was vandalized

-- New York subway riders clean swastikas off ads
+- A Rice University statue was defaced, and New York subway riders encountered hateful graffiti

-(CNN)Police are investigating a flurry of swastika vandalism in three major U.S. cities.
+(CNN)Police are investigating a flurry of swastika vandalism over the weekend in three major US cities.

 Chicago Police released a surveillance video Saturday that shows a man smashing the front window of a synagogue and placing swastikas on the front door.

-In the video, the suspect pulls up to the synagogue curb in a dark colored SUV just after midnight, gets out of the vehicle, places the stickers on the front door and then breaks the glass with a metal object.
+In the video, the suspect pulls up to the synagogue curb in a dark-colored SUV just after midnight, places the stickers on the front door and then breaks the glass with a metal object.
 He then gets back in the car and flees the scene.

 The man is wearing dark clothing and a dark head mask, police said.